 - Sweet/tart slaws: Made with sweet dressings and flavorful vinegars, these slaws often include sweet fruits such as pineapple, apple or raisins.
 Dried cranberries, toasted almonds or thinly sliced fennel are other flavor enhancers.

 - Creamy slaws: These mayonnaise-based slaws can be deliciously spicy when made with mustards and horseradish.
-Substitute low-fat versions of mayo, sour cream or yogurt and add broccoli, broccolini, chilies or red pepper flakes for more crunch and heat.
+Substitute plain Greek yogurt and add broccoli, broccolini, chilies or red pepper flakes for more crunch and heat.

 - Exotic slaws: Exotic slaws may or may not include cabbage, but these varieties are considered slaws because of the way the vegetables, fruits or other ingredients are finely chopped and tossed together.